-As at the date of these condensed consolidated financial statements, the Exploitation Concession for Ilovica 11 is considered as valid, whilst the administrative process for Termination of Ilovica 6 is in dispute and in a legal process in the Administrative Court in the Country.
-There are further steps for recovering the investment and potential damages from the Ilovica-Shtuka Project in case if the administrative courts in the Country confirm the Termination of Ilovica 6 as final, such as an option of initiating an international arbitration under the arbitration rules of the International Centre of the Settlement of Investment Disputes ("ICSID") in Washington D.C., USA.
-This is subject to the Group raising additional funds either through equity (supported by existing shareholders or new shareholders) or by further debt as outlined in Note 3 (a).
+As at the date of these consolidated financial statements, the exploitation concession for Ilovica 11 is considered as valid, whilst the administrative process for Termination of Ilovica 6 is in dispute and in a legal process in the administrative courts in the Country.
+There are further steps for recovering the investment and potential damages from the Ilovica-Shtuka Project if the administrative courts in the Country confirm the Termination of Ilovica 6 as final, such as an option of initiating an international arbitration under the arbitration rules of the International Centre of the Settlement of Investment Disputes ("ICSID") in Washington D.C., USA.
+This is subject to raising additional funds by the Group either through equity (supported by existing shareholders or new shareholders) or by further debt as outlined in Note 3.

-Based on independent legal advice that demonstrate that the Group is legally compliant with respect to the dispute, as at December 31, 2020 the Group is of the view that it has a strong legal position, and accordingly has a reasonable expectation that the administrative process related to the Termination of Ilovica 6 will be resolved in the Group's favour in line with the local Macedonian laws that would enable further progress towards the development of the Ilovica-Shtuka Project.
-Otherwise, the negative outcome of the administrative process related to Termination of Ilovica 6.
+Based on independent legal advice that demonstrate that the Group is legally compliant with respect to the dispute, at December 31, 2022 the Group is of the view that it has a strong legal position, and accordingly has a reasonable expectation that the administrative process related to the Termination of Ilovica 6 will be resolved in the Group's favour in line with local Macedonian law, resulting in further progress towards the development of the Ilovica-Shtuka Project.
+Otherwise, the negative outcome of the administrative process related to Termination of Ilovica 6 would lead to losing the legal rights over Ilovica 6.